 Manchamanteles Chile-Fruit Mole Sauce Starter

-This sweet, spicy mole gets its heat from a blend of chiles and its sweetness from fruity pineapple, and a hint of cinnamon and cloves.
+This sweet and spicy mole gets its heat from a blend of chiles and its sweetness from fruity pineapple. and a hint of cinnamon and cloves.
 Tomato, onion, garlic, and herbs round out the sauce’s flavors while ground almonds add a creamy, satisfying texture.
-Manchamanteles literally means “table stainer” in Spanish because the mole’s flavor creates so much enthusiasm among diners it's inevitably dripped on the tablecloth as it's eaten.

 ·Simply add water and simmer to create an authentic Manchamanteles Mole in minutes